Higgs Decays at NLO in the SMEFT: Projected Sensitivities at Tera-Z

 The total NLO widths also require contributions from real photon and gluon emission, as discussed in Section~\ref{sec:real_emission}.
 The relevant amplitudes squared for the $\hsm \to X + \gamma/g$ processes are given by

 For each process, we present numeric results for the total NLO partial width $\Gamma_\textrm{NLO}(\hsm\to X)$ with the inputs of Sec.~\ref{sec:inputs} in the form $\Gamma_\textrm{NLO} = \Gamma_\textrm{LO} + \delta\Gamma_\textrm{NLO}$, where $\Gamma_\textrm{LO}$ is the leading order contribution in the dimension-6 SMEFT and $\delta\Gamma_\textrm{NLO}$ is the total NLO correction.
 We drop coefficients with negligibly small contributions, though full numerical results for each process including all contributions can be found in the GitLab repository~\cite{GITLAB:newish}.
+Note that the three-body decays $h\to f\bar{f}\gamma$~\cite{Han:2017yhy,Han:2018juw,Corbett_2022} and $h\to f\bar{f}g$~\cite{Gao:2016jcm,Fox:2025cuz} are included as components of the inclusive $h\to f\bar{f}$ decay rates, but are not considered as exclusive channels since the required cuts are frame dependent and depend on the production mode.
+We leave their inclusion as exclusive modes to future work.
 We now consider each process in more detail.